AnthonyB28/Marist_Map/README.md

 =========
 Implement more buildings.

-Put text inside the Scatterview boxes for the buildings.
+Make a nicer format of text for the buildings.

 Figure out how to manipulate the deep menus for the Scatterview.

 Intiutive GUI.